LF:aZLIM051p Immunology in Dent. - lecture - Course Information

 - Course objectives

 - The course covers basic aspects of the structure and function of the immune system in humans.
-Topics include mechanisms of non- specific immunity with main emphasis on the inflammatory process, such as humoral and cellular branches of the specific immune response.
+Topics include mechanisms of non- specific immunity with the main emphasis on the inflammatory process, such as humoral and cellular branches of the specific immune response.
 It includes mainly mechanisms of activation of the immune response and its regulation.
 Special emphasis is given to mucosal immunity and immune response to microbes and immunoprophylaxis to infectious and non-infectious diseases in the orofacial area.
 After finishing the course the students will understand the mechanisms of the immune response in physiology, and the knowledge will enable them to understand the immune system disturbances leading to immunopathological diseases.

 - Learning outcomes